 - 1. What is the name of your certifying State official?
 Sharon Geanuracos - 2.
 What is the title of your certifying State offical?
 Agency Legal Director - 3.
 What are the phone # and email address of your State official?
-860.263.5130 sharon.geanuracos@ct.gov
+860.263.5026 Sharon.Geanuracos@ct.gov

-The State affirmatively accepts the compatibility certification declaration written below by selecting 'yes'.
+The State affir matively accepts the o ompatibility certificat tion declaration writter n below by selecting 'yes'.

 Yes

-(Yes, uploaded certification document

-- No
+No

 I, Sharon Geanuracos, certify that the State has conducted the annual review of its laws and regulations for compatibility regarding commercial motor vehicle safety and that the State's safety laws remain compatible with the Federal Motor Carrier Safety Regulations (49 CFR parts 390-397) and the Hazardous Materials Regulations (49 CFR parts 107 (subparts F and G only), 171-173, 177, 178, and 180) and standards and orders of the Federal government, except as may be determined by the Administrator to be inapplicable to a State enforcement program.
-For the purpose of this certification, Compatible means State laws or regulations pertaining to interstate commerce that are identical to the FMCSRs and HMRs or have the same effect as the FMCSRs and identical to the HMRs and identical to the HMRs.
+For the purpose of this certification, Compatible means State laws or regulations pertaining to interstate commerce that are identical to the FMCSRs and HMRs or have the same effect as the FMCSRs and identical to the HMRs and for intrastate commerce rules identical to or within the tolerance guidelines for the FMCSRs and identical to the HMRs.

 If there are any exceptions that should be noted to the above certification, include an explanation in the text box below.
+None -